ELLEN T. LESLIE BOTANICAL CLASSROOMS

-The Education 100 is a group of 100 donors who have committed $10,000 each to support the development of the Gardens.
-These donors will be permanently recognized in the building through an artistic installation on the columns that surround the Graeser Family Education Center.
+The Education 100 is a group of donors who have committed $10,000 each to support the development of the Gardens.
+These donors will be permanently recognized on the building through an artistic installation on the columns that surround the Graeser Family Education Center.

 Throughout the Education plaza, there will be benches available for visitors to sit and take in the beautiful surroundings.
 Available in both shade and sun, the benches will be a permanent part of the plaza landscape.

 This wall in the Graeser Family Education Center recognizes new donations to the Gardens as of June 1, 2019.
 Acrylic medallions representing the gift level, in descending size from largest ($20,000) to smallest ($5,000), will create a colorful tribute to those who have given in support of the development of Phase I.

 In the Education Gardens surrounding the Graeser Family Education Center and in the Woodland Gardens, a variety of trees will provide shade and beauty for visitors.
 The trees will be identified so that students can learn about the trees they are experiencing, and the importance of these trees in the landscape and surrounding environment.